Asayu123/CodeContestTemplate/README.md

 * Then, execute unit test on project root by the following command.
     * `python -m unittest src.test.test_main.StdInOutTestCase` or
     * `python -m unittest src.test.test_main.MainRoutineTestCase`

+## Tips
+* Use git stash / unstash when you solve multiple problems at the same time.

 ## How to Contribute
 * Please feel free to send pull-request to make the template more practical.